Recras/angular-moment-duration/README.md

 # Usage

-You can use Bower to install this directive.
+You can use Bower or npm  to install this directive.

     bower install angular-moment-duration
+    npm install angular-moment-duration

 Add the module as a dependency to your application module: